aherron26/ELK-Stack-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly secure, in addition to restricting traffic to the network.
 -What aspect of security do load balancers protect?
+Protects against DDoS attacks.
-What is the advantage of a jump box?_
+-What is the advantage of a jump box?
+The main advantage of using a JumpBox is having one origination point for administrative tasks.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the web traffic and system logs.
 -What does Filebeat watch for?
 Log files